Patriots WR Jabar Gaffney.

-The 6-foot-2-inch, 200-pound wide receiver was originally signed by the Patriots as a free agent on Oct.
-9, 2006.
-His best season with the Patriots was in 2008 when he caught 38 passes for 468 yards and two touchdowns.
+The 6-foot-1-inch, 200-pound wide receiver was signed by the Patriots as a free agent on Oct.
+6, 2006, and has played in 27 games with 13 starts for the Patriots over the last two seasons.
+Last season, Gaffney played in all 16 games with seven starts and caught 36 passes for 449 yards and a career-high five touchdowns.
+His 36 receptions tied for fifth on the team, while his five touchdown receptions ranked fourth on the club.
+Gaffney caught 24 of his 36 passes in the final seven games of the regular season, placing him third on the team over that span behind Wes Welker (51) and Randy Moss (42).
+Additionally, four of Gaffney's five touchdown receptions came in the season's final seven games, trailing only Moss (11) on the team over that period.
+In 2006, Gaffney played in the final 11 games of the regular season for the Patriots and caught 11 passes for 142 yards and a touchdown.
 In the 2006 playoffs, he started all three of New England's games and led the team with 21 receptions for 244 yards and two touchdowns.
-He became the first player in NFL history to record back-to-back playoff games with eight or more catches for 100 or more yards in the same postseason, catching eight passes for 104 yards in a first-round playoff game vs. the New York Jets (1/7/07) and following that with a 10-catch performance for 103 yards the following week at San Diego (1/14/07).
+He became the first player in NFL history to record back-to-back playoff games with eight or more catches for 100 or more yards in the same postseason, catching eight passes for 104 yards in a first-round playoff game against the New York Jets (1/7/07) and following that with a 10-catch performance for 103 yards the following week at San Diego (1/14/07).